Easiest Five

 TX–>NM–>OK–>CO–>KS (69 miles / 111 km.)

-This may actually be the "Easiest Five" with a distance of only 69 miles.
+This may actually be the “Easiest Five” with a distance of only 69 miles.
 Politicians certainly didn’t have this in mind when they forged the Compromise of 1850 in an attempt to diffuse the issue of slavery (Texas surrendered its land above 36°30′ as a result).
-Nonetheless, it seems to have set-up the shortest road distance between five U.S. States.
+Nonetheless, it seems to have created the shortest road distance between five U.S. States.

 I haven’t checked every possibility so feel free to examine other options and see if you can find something even shorter.
 The only rule is that you need to be able to snap it to the road grid using Google Maps and include the link in a comment.